 What types of objects/archives does the museum collect?

-- Duplicates will not be accepted unless with particular relevant provenance.
+Duplicates will not be accepted unless with particularly relevant provenance.

 Although SMAS will consider acquiring all objects pertinent to its collection mandate, priorities include: